Chastonay-GP/2020-raspberry-pi-water-level/README.md

 -------------------------------------------------------------------------------------------------------------------------------------

-1) Open xxxx script in a Python-Environment
+1) Open *Measurment.py* script in a Python-Environment
 2)
 3) Run the script